loonloon/Notes/UDM-Modern-React-with-Redux.md

   * provide a first-class way to <strong>render children into a DOM node that exists outside the DOM hierarchy of the parent component</strong>.

 ![react-portals](https://user-images.githubusercontent.com/5309726/56426271-415d1780-62ea-11e9-8250-4ea11046812d.png)

+* Event Propagation (Default HTML / Javascript behaviour)
+  * If trigger an event on some child element, and the child element does not handle the event.
+The event will bubble up to some parent element until it caught will event handler.
+  * `e.stopPropagation()`
+* `React.Fragment`
+  * let you group a list of children without adding extra nodes to the DOM.
+  * short hand, `<>...</>`